ecmwf/metview-docs/docs/data_types/track.rst

         20121029 00 -70.87 33.66
         ...

     So this data contains no header and the separator is a whitespace.
-Using :class:`Track` we can plot this data in a few lines:
+Using :class:`Track` we can make plot in a few lines:

         .. code-block:: python